-Note: A humanitarian device exemption (HDE) is granted by FDA.
-A Humanitarian Use Device (HUD) is a device that is intended to benefit patients in the treatment or diagnosis of a disease or condition that affects fewer than 4,000 individuals in the United States annually.
-An HUD may only be used in facilities that have established a local institutional review board to supervise clinical testing of devices and after an IRB has approved the use of the device to treat or diagnose the specific disease.
+Note: A humanitarian device exemption (HDE) is granted by the FDA.
+A Hhumanitarian uUse Ddevice (HUD) is a device that is intended to benefit patients in the treatment or diagnosis of a disease or condition that affects fewer than 48,000 individuals in the United States annually.
+An HUD may only be used in facilities that have established a local institutional review board to supervise clinical testing of devices and after an independent review board HRB has approved the use of the device to treat or diagnose the specific disease.